jessi910/-Linux-Basic-Command-Line-Essentials/README.md

- # WHOIS Domain Lookup Lab – bbc.co.uk
+ # 🐧 Introduction to Linux & Command Line Essentials
 # 🧍🏽 Performed By:
 **Jessica Stovall**
 Aspiring Cybersecurity Analyst | Army Veteran

 ---

-## 📌 Lab Objective
+## 📌 Objective
-Use the whois command on a Linux-based attack box to gather domain registration and network information.
+In this beginner Linux lab, I gained hands-on experience with the Linux operating system, exploring the terminal, basic commands, and essential shell tools used daily by IT professionals.

 ---

-## 🧰 Tools Used
+## 📦 Tools Used:

-- TryHackme
+🐧 Linux (Ubuntu/Debian-based)

-- Linux Terminal (Kali-based VM via TryHackMe/AttackBox
+🔐 Terminal (Bash shell)

-- Internet connection
+🌐 TryHackMe/VirtualBox (for lab simulation)

 - ## 🧪 Steps Performed
 1. Opened the Command Prompt.